microsoft/monosize/packages/monosize/README.md

 #### Options

 - `artifacts-location` - defines relative path from the package root where the artifact files will be stored (`monosize.json` & bundler output).
 If specified, `--report-files-glob` in `monosize collect-reports` & `monosize upload-reports` should be set accordingly.
+- `fixtures` - optional argument to pass a fixture filename or globbing pattern.
+If not specified, all fixture files matching a `*.fixture.js` pattern will be measured.

+#### Examples

+`monosize measure --fixtures ba*` - matches any fixtures with filenames starting with `ba` `monosize measure --fixtures Fixture.fixture.js` - matches a fixture with the exact filename

 ### `compare-reports`